 How to Improve Your ASC’s Implant Billing and Collections

-The best place to start in determining your profit margin is to review your facility’s managed care contracts.
-Payment methodology varies depending on the payer and the implant and the payer.
-The contract language dictates how to markup implants and if you can bill using an invoice cost plus structure (meaning you can bill for the implant cost, plus a little extra to cover overhead costs).
+Your ASC’s managed care contracts directly dictate what a payer will or will not reimburse depending on the implant and procedure.
+For example, contract language will dictate if you can bill using an invoice cost plus structure (meaning you can bill for the implant cost, plus a little extra to cover overhead costs).

 Generally, surgical facilities negotiate with implant manufacturers and suppliers to secure the best pricing possible.
 They may also have contractual agreements with payers that dictate the reimbursement rates for implants, which can affect the amount of markup that is applied.

-Ready to optimize your implant collections?
+Ready to optimize your ASC’s implant billing and collections?

 Inflation has been impacting the bottom line of the healthcare industry, and outpatient surgery centers are no exception.
 Increased costs associated with surgical implants have been a rising concern, particularly among orthopedic practices.

+Implant revenue is changing.
 Knowing which cases are profitable and which are losing money puts surgical organizations in a stronger position to make strategic decisions.